 In the absence of a WSS sequence, letterbox detection may be used to find wide screen signals.
 The detection algorithm examines the active video content of lines at the start and end of a field.
-If black lines are detected, this may indicate that the currently shown picture is in wide screen format.
+If black lines are detected, this indicates that the picture currently displayed is in wide screen format.

 The active video content (luminance magnitude) over a line of video is summed together.
 At the end of a line, this accumulated value is compared with a threshold, and a decision is made as to whether or not a particular line is black.
-The threshold value needed may depend on the type of input signal; some control is provided via LB_TH[4:0].
+The threshold value needed depends on the type of input signal; some control is provided via LB_TH[4:0].